bizz84/flutter-tips-and-tricks/tips/0213-fixing-version-solving-failed-errors/index.md

 Some useful tips:

-1. Use flutter pub upgrade, don't change versions manually 💡
+1. Use `flutter pub upgrade`, don't change versions manually 💡
 2. Read the error logs 🧐
 3. Remove all version constraints 👻
 4. Update your Podfile 🍏